Nickymonkey/nickroewe.com/experience.md

 ## About Me

-Software engineer with expertise in building scalable production systems and delivering impactful technical solutions.
+Software engineer with 5+ years of experience designing, developing and implementing full stack features in a software development lifecycle.
+Expertise in building scalable production systems and delivering impactful technical solutions.
 Currently driving platform development at Partner Engineering & Science, where I architect and implement end-to-end features that enhance operational efficiency for 1,000+ users.
-Proven ability to translate complex business requirements into robust technical implementations.

 ## Experience